MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ## View the notes attached to a model

-1. After placing the model, tap **Notes** on the right side of the screen.
+1. After placing the model, tap **Notes** at the bottom of the screen.

     > [!div class=mx-imgBorder]
     > ![Notes button](media/notes-button.png "Notes button")